 The subject site does not abut residentially zoned properties.
-The attached Accessory Structures Plan demonstrates that the trash enclosures will be screened with 6-ft. high sight-obscuring fencing in accordance with the above standards (see Exhibit 4).
+The attached Accessory Structures Plan demonstrates that the trash storage area will be screened within a structure meeting the above standards (see Exhibit 4).

 - (e) Solid waste service area enclosure standards.
 When enclosures are used for required screening or aesthetics, such enclosures shall conform to the standards set forth in this subsection.
 The overall dimensions of an enclosure are dependent upon the number and size of receptacles the enclosure is designed to accommodate. - (1) Front opening of enclosure.
 The front opening of the enclosure shall be unobstructed and shall be a minimum of 12 feet in width.